A Photo From The First Thanksgiving.

 While not technically a firearm, cannons are a staple of this time period and we can’t talk about weaponry without addressing the classic.
 Cannons were most likely used to fend off potential threats or attacks, not necessarily for hunting.

-Old firearms 2
+Old Firearms 2

 The Pilgrims came across the sea with a variety of muskets, rifles, pistols, and Blunderbusses in their possession.
 The interesting part is, they had no real idea what to expect when they landed in the New World.
 By bringing along a variety of weaponry, they prepared themselves for whatever danger was on the horizon.
 As contemporary marksmen, we enjoy looking back on the history of weaponry and how yesterday’s guns have morphed into today’s choices.
 Visit the Range 702 for your chance to get your hands on some of the most interesting and iconic firearms today.